 Practical Compliance Checklist

-- Generate an SBOM for each software version as required by CRA Annex I, Part II(1)
+- Generate an SBOM for each software version as required by CRA Annex I, Part II(1).

-- Use CycloneDX 1.6+ or SPDX 3.0.1+ in JSON or XML format
+- Use CycloneDX 1.6+ or SPDX 3.0.1+ in JSON or XML format.

-- Cover the scope of delivery plus recursive dependencies to the first external component (at minimum, identify that component)
+- Cover the scope of delivery plus recursive dependencies to the first external component (at minimum, identify that component) - deeper than the CRA’s top-level floor.

-- Indicate completeness of dependency enumeration for each component
+- Indicate completeness of dependency enumeration for each component.

-- Include all required component fields: creator, name, version, filename, dependencies, distribution licences, SHA-512 hash, executable/archive/structured properties
+- Include all required component fields: creator, name, version, filename, dependencies, distribution licences, SHA-512 hash, executable/archive/structured properties.

-- Use SPDX licence identifiers - never use licence text as a substitute
+- Use SPDX licence identifiers - never use licence text as a substitute.

-- Do not embed vulnerability information - use CSAF/VEX instead
+- Do not embed vulnerability information - use CSAF/VEX instead.

-- Digitally sign the SBOM so recipients can verify authenticity (recommended)
+- Digitally sign the SBOM so recipients can verify authenticity (recommended).

-- If sharing with users, document where the SBOM can be accessed
+- If sharing with users, document where the SBOM can be accessed (Annex II, Part I, point 9).

 Schema Mappings